 This course assumes that children already know how to properly write letters and words.
 It requires them to write complete sentences and write words and sentences from dictation.

 Spelling words are taught within the lessons, and there are charts at the back of the course book with additional irregular and high-frequency spelling words for students who are ready for the extra work.

 This level incorporates some artwork study and a few art activities, but if you want more, you should consider using TGATB's Creative Arts & Crafts Projects.

-Level Two (second edition)
+Level Two (third edition)

 Geography lessons cover foundational concepts such as maps, continents, hemispheres, oceans, the compass, seasons, the equator, and the North and South Poles.
 They also teach specifically about the countries of North America and a number of European countries.
-[Note: I came across one questionable geography statement on page 15: “When the world was ﬁrst made, the land was all together in one landmass (a big area of land).
-The Bible teaches us that many years after Noah and his ark, the land dried apart.
-Today we have seven continents (main areas of land.)”]

-Level Three (second edition)
+Level Three (third edition)

 Geography in this course reviews the countries of North America and Europe, then focuses specifically on the United States.
 It also covers foundational topics such as the equator, hemispheres, maps, the compass, and the poles.